-Capital assets with the exception of infrastructure are reported along with depreciation expense in the statement of activities.
-The Town has elected not to report the historical cost of its infrastructure.
+Capital assets, along with depreciation expense, are reported in the statement of activities.
+As permitted under GASB Statement 34, the Town has elected to prospectively capitalize infrastructure assets beginning July 1, 2003.
 Net position is reported as capital assets net of related debt, restricted, and unrestricted.
 Permanent endowments or permanent fund principal amounts included in restricted net position is shown as either expendable or nonexpendable.